-In 2018, sixteen of the site's 34 wells (See Figure 11 - Radiation Boundary Monitors and Groundwater Monitoring Wells) were routinely monitored for radioactivity, using EPA or other approved sampling and analysis protocols.
+In 2019, sixteen of the site's thirty-four wells (See Figure 11 - Radiation Boundary Monitors and Groundwater Monitoring Wells) were routinely monitored for radioactivity, using EPA or other approved sampling and analysis protocols.
 Wells are designated as A-ring, B-ring, C-ring, Hall D, or background.
 A-ring wells, located closest to the accelerator, are most likely to show the effects of soil and groundwater activation.
 B-ring wells are located further from potential sources of activation.
 Both A-ring and B-ring wells are sampled semi-annually.
 C-ring wells, positioned to represent conditions near the property boundaries, are sampled annually, along with the background well.
 Monitoring of Hall D wells were conducted on a semiannual basis.
-Hall D wells (GW31, GW-32, GW-33) were incorporated into the revision of Jefferson Lab's VPDES Permit that occurred in 2017.

 Groundwater samples are analyzed for H-3 (tritium), Be-7 (beryllium 7), Mn-54 (manganese 54), and Na-22 (sodium 22).
 The VPDES permit specifies limits for radioactivity in the wells based on their location with respect to the accelerators.
-No accelerator-related radionuclides were detected in the groundwater in 2018.
+No accelerator-related radionuclides were detected in the groundwater and no permit exceedances occurred in 2019.

-5.1.7 OTHER ENVIRONMENTAL SURVEILLANCE
+4.1.7 OTHER ENVIRONMENTAL SURVELLIENCE